DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: DyLLM

 Prior works~\cite{dkvcache,fastdllm, dllmcache} reported that prompt and response tokens differ in their computational requirements.
 Theoretically, the relative distance decay property of Rotary Positional Embeddings (RoPE)~\cite{rope} imposes a locality bias on the attention mechanism.
 In the context of diffusion LLMs, this characteristic suggests that significant context updates tend to be spatially clustered around the latest unmasked tokens.
 Consequently, salient tokens are predominantly concentrated within the response tokens.

-Leveraging this observation, \ours adopts the adaptive strategy on prompt and response, selecting salient tokens more frequently from the response rather than static prompt.
-In particular, during response-only steps, \ours does not process the full sequence at every step; instead, input tokens are restricted to response tokens while the full sequence, including prompt tokens, is periodically given as an input at fixed intervals (e.g., 4 steps in this work).
+Leveraging this observation, \ours adopts an adaptive strategy that differentiates between prompt and response tokens, selecting salient tokens more frequently from the response than from the static prompt.
+In particular, during response-only steps, \ours does not process the full sequence at every step; instead, the input is restricted to response tokens, while the full sequence (including prompt tokens) is fed at fixed intervals (e.g., every 4 steps in this work).

-In the aforementioned works, refresh steps recompute all tokens in the sequence, which becomes a major throughput bottleneck.
-In contrast, \ours performs computation only on salient tokens, even in steps where the full sequence is provided as a model input.
+In the aforementioned cache-based works, refresh steps periodically recompute all tokens in the sequence, which becomes a major throughput bottleneck.
+In contrast, \ours avoids such full token refreshes even in steps where the full sequence is provided as a model input; \ours restricts the expensive computation to salient tokens.